verida/VIPs/VIPs/vip-2.md

 ### Key rotation

 It is possible to [rotate _verificationMethod_ keys](https://www.w3.org/TR/did-core/#verification-method-rotation) by writing an updated DID Document with new public keys.

+it is possible to [rotate the DID ocontroller](https://www.w3.org/TR/did-core/#changing-the-did-controller) by changing the [controller` property of the DID Document](https://www.w3.org/TR/did-core/#did-controller).

+### Verification method revocation

+It is possible to [revoke a verificationMethod](https://www.w3.org/TR/did-core/#verification-method-revocation) by writing an updated DID Document with the previous `verificationMethod` removed.

 # Backwards compatibility